-- Download and install the Polaris Ride Command app from your phone's application store. - 2.
-You may receive a prompt that "Ride Command" wants to access to location information.
-Click Continue - Tap the menu button and select Log In or Sign Up from the dropdown menu.
+- Download and install the Polaris Ride Command app from your phone's application store. - You may receive a prompt that "Ride Command" wants to access to location information.
+Click Continue. - Tap the menu button and select Log In or Sign Up from the dropdown menu. - 4.
+Select the Sign Up tab. - 5.
+Type your email address and password. - 6.
+Accept the Terms of Service agreement. - You should receive a confirmation email from Polaris within 24 hours of creation.